ferdipret/zopa/INSTRUCTIONS.md

 3. Open up your browser and navigate to [localhost:3000](http://localhost:3000)

-I've add header to avoid any CORS conflicts.
+I've added headers to avoid any CORS conflicts.

 Lastly I didn't have time to show validation on the input fields, however the form won't submit if the fields do not contain some content.
+The input component also takes an `error` prop as a boolean value to display the error state, and `helperText` as a string or an array of strings to display any error messages.

 ---
 **Thank you, and I hope you like the app!**